 In addition to the information provided here, there are two main sources of support for the WiFi logger:

-WXForum WFL thread: There is a long-running thread at http://www.wxforum.net/index.php?topic=34312.0 on the popular WX online forum.
-The very first post on this thread is the initial WFL announcement, but the attachments to this first post are also the place to look for the latest firmware version and other download files.
-Support requests can also be added to the end of this thread (you will probably need to register as a forum member in order to be able to post) and the creator of WFL will usually respond within 24 hours or so.
+WXForum WFL forum: See https://www.wxforum.net/index.php?board=143.0 on the popular WX online forum.
+Support requests can also be posted to this thread (you will probably need to register as a forum member in order to be able to post) and the creator of WFL will usually respond within a day or two.

 Direct email: The WFL designer can also be contacted directly by email .
 But it’s usually best to try the forum first and to leave direct email as a backup option.

 WFL troubleshooting is divided into two parts: scenarios where no data at all seems to be available from the logger are described below.
 Then configuration and troubleshooting for individual program feeds and weather networks will be covered on a separate page.